erjosito/azure-networking-lab/README.md

 deny_all_in  vnetTest  100   *           *              None       Deny    *     Inbound    *         *           None
 </pre>

-If you had any SSH sessions opened, they are now broken and you will have to restart another SSH connection to our jump host.
-If you try to SSH to vm1 (or to anything else going through the firewalls), it will fail (note that it takes a couple of seconds to program the NSGs into the NICs, wait like 30 seconds before trying the following command).
+If you had any SSH sessions opened from the jump host to any other VM, they are now broken and will have to timeout.
+You may want to start another SSH connection to your jump host in that case.
+If you try to SSH to vm1 (or to anything else going through the firewalls), it should fail (note that it takes a couple of seconds to program the NSGs into the NICs, wait like 30 seconds before trying the following command).

 <pre lang="...">
 lab-user@myVnet1-vm2:~$ <b>ssh 10.1.4.4</b>